avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 5. MTG - Falko Strenzke: "Without hybrid signatures, a decision to move away from traditional signatures to Dilithium (or other non-hash-based signatures) has a certain risk to make things worse and I think many decision makers will not be ready to take the responsibility for it until the quantum computer threat becomes imminent.
 If composite signature is not standardised, non-composite hybrids would be left.
 This implies protocol changes which will:

-- need more discussion,
+a. need more discussion,
-- need more changes to existing applications,
+b. need more changes to existing applications,
-- and thus be more bug prone.
+c. and thus be more bug prone.
-- Not having hybrid signatures at all will likely cause many decision makers to
+d.
+Not having hybrid signatures at all will likely cause many decision makers to
-- use hash-based schemes where possible / affordable
+e. use hash-based schemes where possible / affordable
-- and elsewhere stick to traditional schemes as long as possible, thus effectively delaying the migration to PQC."
+f. and elsewhere stick to traditional schemes as long as possible, thus effectively delaying the migration to PQC."
 TODO: add reference

 6. Transmute - Orie Steele: "There are use cases for long lived verifiable credentials, and attribute cert like stuff we work on in supply chain, with DHS / CBP."